Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 * **Link Device from Dashboard:** Map devices from another dashboard by choosing the dashboard to link with.
 * **Select Dashboard Template:** Now you can choose a template for your dashboard, it will include all the details from the selected template.
 * **New Custom Template:** Add a custom template where you can customize which devices to link and also choose the dashboard template.
-* **Generate DTDL:** Generate DTDL files effortlessly based on existing device measurements and simulate real device behavior within the same or different tenants.
+* **Generate DTDL:** Generate DTDL file or Simulator configuration file effortlessly based on existing device measurements and simulate real device behaviour within the same or different tenants.
 For more information about DTDL Generator.
 Refer [DTDL Generation](docs/DTDL_Generator/README.md)
 * **Enhanced Dashboard Catalog:** Effortlessly find various dashboard templates tailored to your needs.
 With intuitive search functionality, selecting the perfect dashboard template has never been easier.
+You can now also create simulator directly from Dashboard Catalog.
 * **Share Dashboards:** Effortlessly share and reuse your customized Dashboards within your own tenant or across different tenants.
-Now, easily add your personalized Dashboards to the catalog for seamless access.
+Now, easily add your personalized Dashboards to the catalog for seamless access using "Add to Catalog".
-* **Create Simulator From Dashboard Catalog:** Now you can attach your simulator configuration file and create simulator directly from Dashboard Catalog.

 ## Installation